uk-gov-mirror/UKHomeOffice.end-tenancy/apps/end-tenancy/views/content/privacy-policy.md

-This privacy policy relates to the Home Office service asdsadsa [Ending a tenancy due to immigration status](https://www.ending-a-tenancy.homeoffice.gov.uk/what).
+This privacy policy relates to the Home Office service [Ending a tenancy due to immigration status](https://www.ending-a-tenancy.homeoffice.gov.uk/what).
 ## Information we ask for

 When you use this service we’ll ask you for your: